-Open Plan is a long term public art and education project which invites international and British artists to create artworks with and for the SLG’s close neighbours on Elmington, Pelican and Sceaux Gardens housing estates, along with a programme of events at the gallery.
+Open Plan is a long-term public art and education project which invites international and UK based artists to create art with and for the South London Gallery’s close neighbours on the Elmington, Pelican and Sceaux Gardens housing estates.

 Building upon the gallery’s work with local residents over the past decade, Open Plan explores the role of contemporary art in everyday life and continually aims to reflect the cultures and people that live locally.

 At the heart of Open Plan is Art Block, a free space on Sceaux Gardens Estate for local children and families to make things, be creative, and play.
 Art Block is transformed each year through a unique artist commission made in collaboration with the SLG’s Art & Play Team and the children who attend the space.